bern/go-browse/README.md

 # go-browse
-An attempt at a browser rendering engine, written in Go.
+An attempt at a HTML/CSS rendering engine, written in Go.